Close Icon

 A post shared by smjoneill (@smjoneill)

-This bustling 18th century pub sits close to the historic Cartmel Priory and has all the character of a traditional country pub.
+This bustling 18th century gastro pub sits close to the historic Cartmel Priory and has all the character of a traditional country pub.
 Exposed beams, log fires and local ales create a cosy atmosphere, and regular live music events only enhance this ambiance!

 Catering for buffets and family gatherings is available with prior notice, and in a unique twist, there’s also a marquee available for hire, complete with a bar and buffet.